Placement Diagnostic

 The Physics Department's entry-level course offerings are described here.
 We offer entry-level Physics courses for students majoring in science and engineering, or just interested in physics!
 The Physics Placement Diagnostic is an online tool that will recommend the initial Physics course in which to enroll.

-Incoming students should review the Placement Tests & Diagnostics webpage for information regarding all the placement tests & diagnostics offered and review the information on Canvas linked to that page.
+Incoming students should review the Placement Tests & Diagnostics webpage for information regarding all the placement tests & diagnostics offered.
+Most students enrolling in an entry-level Physics course should take the Math Placement Diagnostic preferably before taking the Physics Placement Diagnostic.

 WHO SHOULD TAKE THE PLACEMENT DIAGNOSTIC?